-Project Status for 2011
+Project Status for 2012

-In response to the request from government to reduce the upfront cost of the project and simultaneously provide for public/private partnering opportunities during times of economic uncertainty, the ACCA developed a revised concept plan.
+In response to the request from the state to reduce the upfront cost of the project and simultaneously provide for public/private partnering opportunities during times of economic uncertainty, in accordance with a gubernatorial directive a revised concept plan has been developed.

-The project has been segmented into three basic elements; a free-standing convention center to be publicly developed and managed, a publicly developed parking facility to be constructed and managed in cooperation with other public agencies, and a privately financed hotel property.
+The project has been segmented in to its three basic elements of; a free-standing convention center to be publicly developed and managed, a publicly developed parking facility to be constructed and managed in cooperation with other public agencies, and a privately financed hotel property.

-Regarding the significant purchase of the occupied office complex with parking facilities, the ACCA will continue to operate as rental properties until construction begins.
-Beginning with the 2011 billing cycle, no real estate or school taxes will be applicable for the purchased properties as public authorities are property tax exempt entities.
+Regarding the significant purchase of the occupied office complex with parking facilities, the rental properties will continue to be operated until construction begins thereby offsetting lease expenses.
+Beginning with this 2011 billing cycle, no real estate or school taxes were applicable for the purchased properties since as a public authority these properties are tax exempt.

-On a parallel basis, the ACCA will in 2011 continue its effort for the release of additional funding from the original grant to complete the project design and in so doing be fully prepared for the earliest possible start date.
+On a parallel basis, the ACCA will in 2012 continue its effort for the release of additional funding from the original grant to complete the project design and in so doing be fully prepared for the earliest possible start date.
 The ACCA having submitted to government the requested revised plan of finance, now awaits an approval.
-Together these form two important next steps toward establishing a construction schedule and more fully prepare the site during 2011.
+Together these form two important next steps toward establishing a construction schedule and more fully prepare the site during 2012